 Transport Team member describes his work.

-Thank you to all health care workers for your dedication and commitment in caring for sick, vulnerable, and frightened patients, big and small.
+Thank you to all the health care workers for your dedication and commitment in caring for sick, vulnerable, and frightened patients, big and small.

 Transport Team is a mobile ICU for babies and infants